 Treatment of the condition can be divided into 3 parts: treatment of the acute attack; prevention of future attacks by reducing triggers and use of disease-modifying therapies; and symptomatic treatments of neurological difficulties such as spasticity, pain, fatigue, and bladder dysfunction.

-Multiple sclerosis (MS) is defined as an inflammatory demyelinating disease characterised by the presence of episodic neurological dysfunction in at least 2 areas of the CNS (brain, spinal cord, and optic nerves) separated in time and space.
+Multiple sclerosis (MS) is defined as an inflammatory demyelinating disease characterised by the presence of episodic neurological dysfunction in at least 2 areas of the central nervous system (brain, spinal cord, and optic nerves) separated in time and space.

 Mellen Center for MS Treatment and Research